Graduate Certificate of International Hospitality Management

 Exit with lesser award

-Candidates who complete this course are eligible for entry to the Graduate Diploma of International Hospitality Management, and may be granted advanced standing for all subjects completed under the Graduate Certificate.
+Candidates who complete the requirements for the Graduate Certificate of International Hospitality Management are eligible for entry to the Master of International Tourism and Hospitality Management, and may be granted advanced standing for all subjects completed under the Graduate Certificate.